 brew install k6

-This is the only command we need to run to get started with writing k6 tests.
+This is the only command you need to run to get started with writing k6 tests.

 Writing your first performance test

 Great work!
 You have installed k6 and know how it works.
 Next up is understanding what k6 measures and what metrics you can use to write your first load test.
 Load testing models the expected usage of a system by simulating multiple users accessing the system at the same time.
-In our case, we will be simulating multiple users accessing our API within specified time periods.
+In this case, you will be simulating multiple users accessing the API within specified time periods.

 Load testing our application

-The load tests in the examples measure the responsiveness and stability of our API system when subject to various groups of users.
+The load tests in the examples measure the responsiveness and stability of the API system when subject to different groups of users.
 The example tests determine the breaking points of the system, and acceptable limits.

-In this tutorial, we will be running scripts against a k6 test file that first creates a todo in an already hosted API application on Heroku.
-For this to be considered a load test, we must include factors like scalable virtual users, scalable requests, or variable time.
-In our case, we will focus on scaling users to the application as the tests run.
-This feature comes pre-built with the k6 framework, which makes it super easy for our implementation.
+In this tutorial, you will be running scripts against a k6 test file that first creates a todo in an already hosted API application on Heroku.
+For this to be considered a load test, you must include factors like scalable virtual users, scalable requests, or variable time.
+This tutorial focuses on scaling users to the application as the tests run.
+This feature comes pre-built with the k6 framework, which makes it super easy to implement.

-To simulate this, we will use the k6 concept of executors.
+To simulate this, you will use the k6 concept of executors.
 Executors supply the horsepower in the k6 execution engine and are responsible for how the scripts execute.
-The runner may determine these:
+The runner may determine:

 • Number of users to be added